SeldonIO/seldon-core/docs/source/contents/inference/index.md

 ## Asynchronous Requests

-The Seldon architetcure uses Kafka and therefore asynchronous requests can be sent by pushing V2 proto payloads to the appropriate topic.
+The Seldon architecture uses Kafka and therefore asynchronous requests can be sent by pushing V2 protocol payloads to the appropriate topic.
+Topics have the following form:

 ```
 seldon.<namespace>.<model|pipeline>.<name>.<inputs|outputs>